Fulfillment house: Types

-There are multiple types of fulfillment houses.
 In the past, a fulfillment center was typically associated with filling larger commercial orders to a retailer or distributor.
 Today, with the growth of ecommerce, there are fulfillment centers that strictly focus on shipping small parcels direct-to-consumers (DTC).
 Additionally, some ecommerce fulfillment centers focus on a niche, such as small or large products, a specific type of product (for example, apparel), or they deal only with a certain number of stock keeping units (SKUs).

 A subset of ecommerce known as drop shipping, a type of product fulfillment that occurs directly from manufacturers to consumers via 3rd party retail websites, utilizes the manufacturer's or a wholesaler's fulfillment centers to deliver goods to the customer.
 In drop shipping, the company that generates the sale never handles the physical product, but it does pass on fulfillment requirements to the fulfillment house so that customer demands like two-day shipping can be met.